DRAFT - Stop Sucking at Async and Threading

 2.2 Runtime Details

-You might be wondering "If an operating system already has all of this stuff built in, then why do runtimes even exist?"
-This is a great question, and honestly it took me a while to figure out what the difference is.
-An operating system is, well, a system for operating the computer.
+You might be wondering "If an operating system already has all of this stuff built in, then why do async runtimes even exist?"
+This is a great question.
+An operating system is, well, a system for operating the machine.
 An operating system has many responsibilities including managing processes, dealing with hardware, dealing with ACPI/UEFI, etc.

 On the other hand, a runtime is responsible only for helping a single program execute.
-Runtimes are significantly more varied in scope, functionality, and interface, runtimes can sometimes be much more efficiently than an operating system for certain tasks, and larger runtimes typically change how a programming language work on a fundamental level.
+Runtimes are much more narrow in scope, and often have different design goals.

 2.2.1 Green Threads